 Supported by the work Dr. Beckwith’s done through the Professional Christian Women in Service organization she established in 2005, and other leadership and empowerment programs she created over her professional career, it is clear her heart is truly aligned with the values of Lutheran Social Services.

 “My personal mission statement is to enable, encourage, empower, and energize others to be all that God has called them to be.
 This mission statement has driven my over three decades of personal and professional growth and development” reflected Beckwith.
 “Everything I do is informed by what I believe to be my purpose and calling in the Body of Christ.
 Ultimately, my desire is to live out Proverbs 31:8-9 Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.”

-Dr. Beckwith holds lifetime professional certifications in the area of strategy from the University of Michigan and in leadership from both the Center of Creative Leadership and the Wharton School of Business.
-She is a graduate of Capella University, with a Doctor of Philosophy in Organization & Management with a Leadership specialization, an Master of Business Administration with Distinction from Embry-Riddle University, Master of Arts in Business Management from Webster University and is finishing up a second Doctorate of Business Administration in Strategic Leadership from California Southern.
+Dr. Beckwith holds dual Doctoral degrees of Business Administration and Philosophy in Strategic Leadership and Organizational Management from California Southern and Capella universities respectively.
+She holds lifetime professional certifications in the area of strategy from the University of Michigan and in leadership from both the Center of Creative Leadership and the Wharton School of Business.
+She also holds an Master of Business Administration with Distinction from Embry-Riddle University and Master of Arts in Business Management from Webster University.
+Dr. Beckwith’s personal blog can be visited by clicking here.

 Tiffany Mitchell, Psy.D.

 As Chief Operating Officer, Tiffany Mitchell is responsible for overseeing the day-to-day administrative and operational functions of the agency.